A book report, also known as a critique or review, is a written document that describes or evaluates a piece of fiction or non-fiction.

 Personal evaluation/analysis

-If your paper is more geared to a personal review, you can opinion the plot.
+If your paper is more geared toward a personal review, you can evaluate the plot.
 Were you interested in the story?
 Use specific examples to explain why.
-Other ways to connect personally include considering how you relate to the characters, what you learned from the book, and different ways the book surprised you.
+Other ways to connect personally include considering how you relate to the characters, what you learned from the story, and the different ways the book surprised you.

 Examples from the text

 It’s hard to support your ideas without referencing the text directly.
 Whether you’re paraphrasing or using quotations, it’s important to cite any content taken from the book.
-The most common citation styles are MLA, which includes the author’s last name and page number, or APA, including the author’s last name and publication year.
-Be sure to include a works cited or a bibliography page at the end of your paper along with your in-text citations.
+The most common citation styles are MLA, which includes the author’s last name and page number, and APA, which includes the author’s last name and publication year.
+Be sure to include a “works cited” or a bibliography page at the end of your paper along with your in-text citations.

 Conclusion